Abudant/LIBRARY-MANAGEMENT-SYSTEM-DATABASE/README.md

 ---

 ## Repo Contents
-- `library_management.sql` – Full SQL script for creating and setting up the database
+- `Librarymanagementsystem.sql` – Full SQL script for creating and setting up the database
 - `README.md` – Documentation on how to use the project
 - `A_Entity-Relationship_Diagram_(ERD)_in_the_digital.png` – Visual representation of the database structure